 Speech-to-text software can help you write a script that sounds natural when you read it.
 Just say what you need to say, then clean up the text a little bit to clarify things and remove anything unnecessary.
 It’s a quick way to get a script that’s written to be spoken, even if you’re not great at writing.

-How to add a voice over to a video
+How to add a voice over to your video

-Edit your voiceover and export the audio file
+3. Edit your voice over and export the audio file

-Import your voiceover audio into your video editing software
+4. Import your voice over audio into your video editing software

 Once the audio file is uploaded, you’ll finally be able to hear how it lines up with your video.
 Admittedly, this is one of the most frustrating parts of the DIY system.